AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 gravitational field of the Earth by accurately monitoring changes in the direction of the rotational axis

-due to two effects GTR :
+two GTR effects :

 a) The gyroscope orbits in the curved